mrblue223/OSINT/README.md

 </div>

-<h1 style="color:Red;">WARNING: I am not responsible for any illigal activities, that this script is involved in</h1>
+<h1 style="color:Red;">WARNING: I am not responsible for any illigal activities, that this script is involved in, thank you</h1>

 This is my OSINT script that I was inspired by discover to make.
 It has a multitude of features such as person & username search.
 Creating malicious paylosds with metasploit and starting a listner.